SamuelSchlesinger/binary-rs/design/DESIGN.md

 ### Collections

 We encode the length as a `u64` and then each element according to its type.
-Note that these collections can be of arbitrary size, and you must be careful when they are coming from an untrusted source as they are a ripe denial of service attack vector.
+Beware that these collections can be of arbitrary size, and you must be careful when they are coming from an untrusted source as they are a ripe denial of service attack vector.